 This knowledge area defines the central concepts and skills required to design, implement, and analyze algorithms for solving problems.
 Algorithms are essential in all advanced areas of computer science: artificial intelligence, databases, distributed computing, graphics, networking, operating systems, programming languages, security, and so on.
 Algorithms that have specific utility in each of these are listed in the relevant knowledge areas.
-Cryptography, for example, appears in the new knowledge area on Information Assurance and Security, while parallel and distributed algorithms appear in PD-Parallel and Distributed Computing.
+Cryptography, for example, appears in the new Knowledge Area on Information Assurance and Security (IAS), while parallel and distributed algorithms appear the Knowledge Area in Parallel and Distributed Computing (PD).